Save Design - Getting Started Guide

 IAfterLoadCallback

-to transform older structures into the new format - In some cases, discard the old data entirely and regenerate a new structure via
+to convert old structures into the new format - Discarding old data and regenerating it using

 Initialize